developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 Since we're using [Bun] for our development, we'll need it in our `package.json` as you see below.

-Be mindful of the `"type": "module"` in the definition which allows us to import other JS files later on.
+Be mindful of the `"type": "module"` in this config file which allows us to import other JS files in the same directory.

 ```json title="application/package.json" hl_lines="10"
 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/765285871571181ff3dc73b2707dacce9769af26/application/package.json"